Would you rather have a beautiful website or a website your customers love?

-At first, you may think that is not enough to convert someone.
+You might think that copy is not enough to convert someone.

-But once you see that they’re a website builder you can see how the design and the quick and powerful messaging are all you need to sign-up.
+However, once you see that they’re a website builder, you can see how the design and the quick and powerful messaging are all you need to sign-up.

 They know their prospects mainly struggle with complicated codes and want to show a safe space where they can relax and drag and drop their winning website design.